AndreiBarsan/mpi-hpc/README.md

 These assignments consist mostly of MPI code implemented in C++, plus some Python used to analyze the experimental results and create the plots.
-I wrote this code for coursework during my PhD, but I removed the course code to make it harder to Google based on the course's name alone. ;)
+I wrote this code for coursework during my PhD.

 ## Getting Started